Help Make a Better Tech Industry: Join RedMonk

 - Excellent communication skills, and ideally experience presenting.

-- The ability to write clear, digestible and insightful analysis of complex technology – and not take months to do it.
+- The ability to write clear, digestible and insightful analysis of complex technology.

 - A reasonable online presence.
 You don’t need to be Taylor Swift, but if you don’t know what Twitter is there’s a problem.